 Whether you’re buying a rental property yourself or working with an investment client, the float and desire method is a powerful tool to help you make the right decision—and pay the right price.

-Tom Lundstedt, CCIM, is known as the funniest investment and tax guy in America.
+About the course instructor: Tom Lundstedt, CCIM, is known as the funniest investment and tax guy in America.
 His programs for REALTORS® have entertained and enlightened thousands of audiences from sea to shining sea.
 He’s a former Major League Baseball player whose striking combination of humor and real-world examples makes powerful subjects spring to life.
 He’s the author of a series of audio CDs and Study Guides on the subjects of investment real estate and taxation.
 Visit his website at www.tomlundstedt.com.